Lean Bronze Certification

 - Business Results (15%)

-1. Assess your knowledge
+1. Assess your knowledge and experience

 You should also understand the basics of lean, including: